serverless/blog/posts/2017-07-24-anatomy-of-a-serverless-app.md

 ## Getting Started

-I have been following the serverless technologies for a while and skimmed over the provider documentation & examples.
+I had been following serverless technologies for a while, and skimmed over the provider documentation and examples.
 It was really helpful to know the lay of the land and what was available out there.
-AWS Lambda's [getting started](http://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) documentation was helpful but was overwhelming with too many steps and it was tedious to use the AWS Console.
-I wanted a development workflow that I was already used to - code using my favorite editor, build using an easy to use toolchain, a test/debug cycle, and finally deploy.
+AWS Lambda's [getting started](http://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) documentation was helpful but overwhelming, and it was tedious to use the AWS Console.
+I wanted to use my own development workflow - code using my favorite editor, build using an easy to use toolchain, do a test/debug cycle, and finally deploy.

 I had to make some choices before I started development: